CARecSys/CAPRI/README.md

 ![CAPRI-Context-Aware Interpretable Point-of-Interest Recommendation Framework](https://github.com/RecSys-lab/CAPRI/blob/main/_contents/cover.jpg "CAPRI-Context-Aware interpretable PoI Recommender")

-This repository contains a framework for Recommender Systems (RecSys), allowing users to choose a dataset on a model based on their demand.
+CAPRI is a Python implementation of a number of popular contextual POI recommendation algorithms for both implicit and explicit feedback.
+The framework aims to provide a rich set of components from which you can construct a customized recommender system from a set of algorithms.

 ## CAPRI Overview